 - Credit unions.
 These are privately owned by customers in a non-profit status.
 For you to qualify for a loan from them you will, however, need to become a member, have a good credit score, collateral, and a business plan.
 Their bar is set a bit lower than that of traditional banks.

-- Micro loans.
+- Microloans.
 These are offered by financial institutions to business owners who find it hard to get a traditional business loan.

 - Community loan funds.
-These are non-profit organisations dedicated to helping people who can’t access loans from banks.
+These are non-profit organizations dedicated to helping people who can’t access loans from banks.
 They are more likely to appreciate how your small business works in the local business environment.

 - Friends and family.
 Friends and family are great potential sources for a small business loan

 - Online lenders.
-As a small business owner you should ways be looking for different and improved ways of financing your company.
+As a small business owner, you should ways be looking for different and improved ways of financing your company.
 Online lenders are a great option as they are typically able to approve your application quickly.